Extract Text from Cell – Excel & Google Sheets

 Next, we will discuss how to extract text from the middle of a text string

-To extract text from the middle of a text string, we would need to use the RIGHT, SEARCH and LEN functions to get the text from the right side of the string, and then use the MID and LEN functions to get the text in the middle.
-We are also going to incorporate the TRIM function to trim any spaces on either side of the text string.
+To extract text from the middle of a text string, we can use the RIGHT, SEARCH and LEN functions to get the text from the right side of the string, and then use the MID and LEN functions to get the text in the middle.
+We will also incorporate the TRIM function to trim any spaces on either side of the text string.

 This formula will only work if there is more than one space in the text string.
 If there is only one space, an error with #VALUE would be returned.